yokawasa/kubectl-plugin-ssh-jump/README.md

 A `jump host` Pod is an intermediary Pod or an SSH gateway to Kubernetes node machines, through which a connection can be made to the node machines.

-Here is an scenario that you can achive with this plugin where you want to connect to Kubernetes node, but you have to go through a jump host Pod, because of firewalling, routing and access privileges.
-There is a number of valid reasons why the jump hosts are needed..
+Here is an scenario where you want to connect to Kubernetes node, but you have to go through a jump host Pod, because of firewalling, access privileges. etc. There is a number of valid reasons why the jump hosts are needed...

 ![](assets/arch-ssh-jumphost.png)